AnacletoLAB/sHAM/README.md

 folder `sHAM_data/experiments/performance_eval/X/original_nets`.
 You need to copy the content of folders `data_utils` and `original_nets` in the homonymous folders here for `DeepDTA`, and just `orginal_nets` per `VGG19`.
 2. To compress a trained network with either HAM or sHAM we provide the `uws_testing_time_space.py` example script in the `experiments/time_space directory`, as well with a sample runner script.
+Please note that this script must be executed after those at point 1, since they generate the compressed models to be evaluated here and the corresponding folders.
+If at point 1 only partial tests are executed, modify this script accordingly to evaluate just the model generated.

 The directory `experiments/SOTA_comparison` contains a script which compares HAM and sHAM to several other compression methods from the literature.
 Comparison takes into account compression ratios and